 *Christmas Eve and Christmas Day

-Crystal Child Development Center will follow the Anchorage School District Policy on Closure for any weather hazards conditions.
+Crystal Child Development Center will follow the Anchorage School District policy on closure for any weather hazards conditions, natural disasters, power outages, or other unforeseen circumstances.
 If A.S.D. is closed, then Crystal Child Development Center will be closed

 * Children are involved in activities throughout the day that can be messy or involve rough-and-tumble play.
 We ask that parents dress children in comfortable, weather-appropriate, easily washable clothes, and non-skid shoes, and provide seasonally appropriate extra clothes as well.